Archetypum/theSuffocater/CONTRIBUTING.md

 ## Contributing to theSuffocater

-We appreciate contributing on theSuffocater, please, if you want to contribute read this file to know the main rules in code writing and code style.
+We appreciate contributing on theSuffocater, and if you want to contribute - please read this file and learn the main rules in code writing and code style.

 We appreciate contributing in:

-- Code
+- Code.

-- Testing
+- Testing.

-- Giving new ideas
+- Giving new ideas for modules/other functionality.

 ## Development environment

 Installation:

-You can see proper installation of theSuffocater in README.md.
+You can see proper installation of theSuffocater in _README.md_.

 OS:

-GNU/Linux, BSD
+GNU/Linux, BSD, macOS.

 ## Code writing